Tag It to Track It

 Any label, tag, card, or wristband with an RFID chip inside consists of an integrated circuit (IC) attached to an antenna – typically a small coil of wires – plus some protective packaging (like a plastic card) as determined by the application requirements.
 These tags are also called transponders or inlays.

 RFID tags can be passive or active.
-Passive means there is no battery and are activated by the reader.
-Active tags are self-powered by a battery.
+Passive means there is no battery and the supplies are activated by the reader.
+Conversely, active tags are self-powered by a battery.

 Tags can also be either read-only, read/write, or a combination.
 Read-only tags store data but that data can not be changed.
 Read/write tags store data that can be altered or rewritten.
 On a combination, some data is permanently stored while other memory is left accessible for later encoding and updates.